Is Mold on Clothes Harmful? We Have Answers

 Allergic Reactions

 When mold begins growing on your clothes, you may not notice it at first.
-This is because mold off and starts as a microscopic form before accumulating into the dark, visible splotches that we most recognize mold as.
+This is because mold starts as a microscopic form before accumulating into the dark, visible splotches we most recognize mold as.
 Some people are naturally allergic to mold, and having it so close to their skin can trigger their allergies.
-If the clothes are emitting spores, then there is a good chance the person wearing the clothes is also inhaling the spores, which can trigger allergy-like symptoms.
+If the clothes emit spores, then there is a good chance the person wearing the clothes is also inhaling the spores, which can trigger allergy-like symptoms.

 Irritation